pski/trs-xenix/z80ctl/README.md

 ## TRS-XENIX Z80 Control Program

-z80ctl was a z80 application that had teh following responsibilities:
+z80ctl was a z80 application that had the following responsibilities:

 1. bootstrapping TRS-XENIX
 2. handled all I/O with disks, serial, video, etc.